California Gov. Gavin Newsom Issues Statewide ‘Stay at Home’ Order

-California Gov. Gavin Newsom announced a “stay at home” order for the entire state Thursday evening, just after the city of Los Angeles issued a similar citywide mandate.
+California Gov. Gavin Newsom announced a “stay at home” order for the entire state Thursday evening, just after the city of Los Angeles issued a similar citywide mandate in a desperate effort to control the spread of the new coronavirus.

 “Home isolation is not my preferred choice, it’s not yours,” he said.
 “This is not a permanent state, this is a moment in time... we will look at these kinds of decisions as pivotal decisions.”

-The statewide order was set to go into effect at midnight.
+The statewide order was set to go into effect at midnight and remain in force until further notice.
 California, a state of almost 40 million people, is the first in the U.S. to issue such a sweeping directive.

 New York Gov. Andrew Cuomo, for instance, has said he has not plans for a shelter-in-place order—even though New York has more than four times the number of infections.